rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

   - *on-change*, for the publisher to send state updates when the internal state changes, i.e., event driven.
 - receiver, transport, and encoding parameters, as per {{receivers}}.
 How these are provided differs for configured vs dynamic subscriptions and is further explained in the sections below.

 Subscription names MUST be unique across all configured and dynamic subscriptions.
-Configured subscription take precdence over dynamic subscription, so:
+Configured subscription take precedence over dynamic subscription, so:

 - attempts to create a dynamic subscription with a name that conflicts with any other subscription (configured or dynamic) MUST fail,
 - configuring a subscription, assuming it passes configuration validation, replaces any dynamic subscriptions with the same name.
-Thus, causing the dyanmic subscription to be immediately terminated (see {{TerminatingSubscriptions}}).
+Thus, causing the dynamic subscription to be immediately terminated (see {{TerminatingSubscriptions}}).
 - **TODO: We want to make the name optional to be specified for dynamic subscriptions?
 If not provided then the publisher could allocate using "dyn-\<XXX\>", where XXX is an increasing numeric subscription id?**

 <!--